Germany: WWII bomb explosion injures several near Munich train station | DW | 01.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Firefighters in the Bavarian capital said one person was seriously injured in an explosion near a construction site by the station.
-Train service in the city is currently suspended.
+Train service in the city was suspended for several hours.

 Authorities in Munich said that a previously unexploded World War II bomb was to blame for the blast